vmuthabuku/Game-Review/README.md

 # Game-Review
-A node js api that uses express, mongo-db
+A javascript app that uses express, mongo-db and react js